FLUX.1

 pip install -r requirements.txt

-# FLUX-Modell nach models/checkpoints/ herunterladen
+# FLUX-Modell in models/checkpoints/ herunterladen

 python launch.py --listen